nspcc-dev/neofs-api/proto-docs/netmap.md

   point delimiter for decimal part.
 In the Network Map it will be saved as 64-bit unsigned integer representing number of minimal token fractions.
 * __NEOFS__SUBNET_%s \
-  `True` or `False`.
-Defines if the node is included in the `%s` subnetwork or not. `%s` must be an existing subnetwork's ID (non-negative integer number).
+  DEPRECATED.
+Defined if the node is included in the `%s` subnetwork or not.
+Currently ignored.
-  A node can be included in more than one subnetwork and, therefore, can contain more than one subnet attribute.
-A missing attribute is equivalent to the presence of the attribute with `False` value (except default zero subnetwork (with `%s` == 0) for which missing attribute means inclusion in that network).
 * UN-LOCODE \
   Node's geographic location in [UN/LOCODE](https://www.unece.org/cefact/codesfortrade/codes_index.html)